 The group’s rightfully acknowledged peak is 1966’s Pet Sounds, and there’s a sense of the group’s early records building up to this high point.
 Brian was disappointed when Pet Sounds sold fewer copies than its quickly tossed off predecessor Party!, but set off to make an even more ambitious followup entitled Smile.
 Collaborating with lyricist Van Dyke Parks, Wilson planned an album incorporating an Americana theme and an elements suite, with complex melodies, arrangements and orchestration.
-Faced with opposition from band members (especially Mike Love who wanted the group to return to their earlier surfing material), a mental fragility exacerbated by drug use, paranoia when a local building burned down on the same day that he recorded the fire element of his suite, and devastated when The Beatles released Sgt Peppers, Wilson abandoned the project, and while he’s produced some worthwhile music since, he’s never again been the confident maestro that he was in his 1965-1966 heyday.
+Faced with opposition from band members, especially Love who wanted the group to return to their earlier surfing material, a mental fragility exacerbated by drug use, paranoia when a local building burned down on the same day that he recorded the fire element of his suite, and devastated when The Beatles released Sgt Peppers, Wilson abandoned the project, and while he’s produced some worthwhile music since, he’s never again been the confident maestro that he was in his 1965-1966 heyday.

 His decline allowed other members of the group to share the spotlight, and it made their post Smile albums a fascinating mess.
 Mike Love gets a lot of bad press, but I think it’s mostly justified.
 His crass lyrical ideas impede the group’s early albums, even if they are sometimes an important part of the early group’s identity, while he later stifled the group’s creative ideas and his songwriting contributions were often hackneyed.
-The group’s albums can be frustrating – there are great songs scattered throughout their albums up to 1973, and even deeper in, but you sometimes have to sit through some dross on their lesser albums.
+The group’s albums can be frustrating – there are plenty of great songs scattered throughout their albums up to 1973, and even deeper in, but you sometimes have to sit through some dross on their lesser albums.
 With Brian not usually a lyricist, he’s often dependent on Mike Love or on an outsider like Van Dyke Parks or Tony Asher.

 There are at least four distinct phases of the group: